philipturner/molecular-renderer/README.md

 # Molecular Renderer

 Scriptable application for running OpenMM simulations and visualizing at high framerates.
 Provides up to 120 Hz uninterrupted playback with real-time ray tracing.
+This is optimized for simulations with 2,000-500,000 atoms.

 TODO (performance):
 - Use quadruple-buffering instead of triple-buffering, compact the acceleration structure every 4 frames.